martinpaljak/GlobalPlatformPro/README.txt

 ==============
-This code is based on GPJ, Global Platform for SmartCardIO Java SDK library, available from http://gpj.sourceforge.net, adapted for use in OpenKMS
+This code is based on GPJ, Global Platform for SmartCardIO Java SDK library, available from http://gpj.sourceforge.net, adapted for use in OpenKMS.

 It is licensed under LGPL 3.0